biocore/cmi-workshops/docs/qiita-create-study.rst

    :align:   center

-You can also click on "Sample and preparation summary" to check out the different metadata values.
+You can also click on "Sample-Prep Summary" to check out the different metadata values.
 Select a metadata column to visualize in the "Add sample column information to table" dropdown menu and click "Add column."